 • Ability to motivate, coach, and develop staff

 • Self-motivated, organized, dependable, and discrete

 • Advanced computer skills, including Microsoft Windows and Microsoft Office Suite.
-Proficiency in Excel required and experience with Great Planes preferred.
+Proficiency in Excel required and experience with Workday preferred.

 • Proficiency working within specialized software utilized in program